 Reduced penetrance probably results from a combination of genetic, environmental, and lifestyle factors, many of which are unknown.
 This phenomenon can make it challenging for genetics professionals to interpret a person’s family medical history and predict the risk of passing a genetic condition to future generations.

 Although some genetic disorders exhibit little variation, most have signs and symptoms that differ among affected individuals.
 Variable expressivity refers to the range of signs and symptoms that can occur in different people with the same genetic condition.
 For example, the features of Marfan syndrome vary widely— some people have only mild symptoms (such as being tall and thin with long, slender fingers), while others also experience life-threatening complications involving the heart and blood vessels.
-Although the features are highly variable, most people with this disorder have a mutation in the same gene (FBN1).
+Although the features are highly variable, most people with this disorder have a variant in the same gene (FBN1).

 As with reduced penetrance, variable expressivity is probably caused by a combination of genetic, environmental, and lifestyle factors, most of which have not been identified.
 If a genetic condition has highly variable signs and symptoms, it may be challenging to diagnose.